Who inherits your estate on your death depends on your marital status, your children and the surviving members of your immediate family.

 The information on these web pages and downloads apply only to England & Wales.
 The laws of intestacy are different in Scotland and Northern Ireland.
 The intestate estate will be distributed according to rules dating back to 1925 (in England & Wales).
 Who inherits your estate on your death depends on your marital status, whether you have children and the surviving members of your immediate family.

-The £250,000 statutory legacy below (the gift to the surviving spouse or Civil Partner with children) was increased on 1st February 2009 (it was previously set to £125,000 1993) in order to reduce the 4000 cases each year where a spouse is in danger of losing their home due to the low statutory legacy.
+The £270,000 statutory legacy below (the gift to the surviving spouse or Civil Partner with children) was increased on 1st February 2009 (it was previously set to £125,000 1993) and again on 6th February 2020 (£250,000) in order to reduce the 4000 cases each year where a spouse is in danger of losing their home due to the low statutory legacy.
 The other previous legacy of £450,000 (the gift to the surviving spouse or Civil Partner without children) was scrapped.

 Note, however, that any person who is financially dependent on the deceased, whether they inherit on intestacy or not, could make a claim through the courts under the Inheritance (Provision For Family And Dependents) Act 1975.